AdobeDocs/analytics-platform.en/help/getting-started/cja-getting-started.md

 ## Prerequisites

+Customer Journey Analytics is available for customers who

-* Make sure you are an Adobe Analytics Select, Prime, or Ultimate customers.
+* Are Adobe Analytics Select, Prime, or Ultimate customers
-* Make sure you are provisioned for the Adobe Experience Platform.
+* Are provisioned for the Adobe Experience Platform
-* Make sure you have the Customer Journey Analytics SKU.
+* Have purchased the Customer Journey Analytics SKU

 ## Workflow